 1923 Opening night of the Ziegfeld Follies of 1923, at 233 performances one of the longest-running of the series, featuring Fanny Brice, Bert Wheeler, and Paul Whiteman's Orchestra.
 The score features music by Victor Herbert and Rudolf Friml.

-1935 Birth date of Jerry Orbach, crusty, macho star of TV's Law & Order, who has a long career in musicals, originating the roles of El Gallo in The Fantasticks, Billy Flynn in Chicago, Julian Marsh in 42nd Street, and Chuck Baxter in Promises, Promises.
+1935 Birth date of Jerry Orbach, star of TV's Law & Order, who has a long career in musicals, originating the roles of El Gallo in The Fantasticks, Billy Flynn in Chicago, Julian Marsh in 42nd Street, and Chuck Baxter in Promises, Promises.

 1947 The National Theatre is host for the opening of Robinson Jeffers' rendition of the Greek classic Medea by Euripides.
 John Gielgud directs and stars in the production, along with Judith Anderson and Marian Seldes (making her Broadway debut).
 Anderson's portrayal of the title character is "a burning performance in a savage part," according to Brooks Atkinson.
 He says that she "understands the character more thoroughly than Medea, Euripides or the scholars, and it would be useless now for anyone else to attempt the part."
 The show runs 214 performances.